LAPD Command Staff

 Bio

-As a Lieutenant, Commander Embrich was a Watch Commander at Wilshire and Topanga Patrol Divisions.
+Commander Embrich promoted to the rank of Lieutenant in 2014 and served as a Watch Commander at Wilshire and Topanga Patrol Divisions.
 He was also assigned to Gang and Narcotics Division, where he was assigned as the OIC of the Gang Support Section (GSS).
 As the OIC of the GSS, he was responsible for the Gun Unit, Gang Field Unit, FBI MS and 18th Street Gang Task Force, Asian Organized Crime Task Force, and the Gang Administrative Unit.

 Commander Embrich also proudly served his country, and recently retired from the Army Reserve as a Lieutenant Colonel with 32 years and 11 months of combined service.
 His military service included six years as an enlisted infantryman and over 26 years as a Commissioned Officer, serving in both the Field Artillery and Military Intelligence branches of the Army.
 Commander Embrich was awarded the bronze star medal for his service in Iraq.